uber-archive/plato-research-dialogue-system/mkdocs/docs/about.md

 # Plato Research Dialogue System

-This is a v 0.2 release.
+This is a v0.3.0 release.

 The Plato Research Dialogue System is a flexible framework that can be used to create, train, and evaluate conversational AI agents in various environments.